Colossus: The Forbin Project: Plot

-Colossus personally addresses Forbin, and tells him that the world, now freed from war, will create a new "human millennium" that will raise humankind to new heights, but only under its absolute rule.
-Colossus informs Forbin that "freedom is an illusion" and that "in time you will come to regard me not only with respect and awe, but with love".
+Colossus personally addresses Forbin, and tells him that the world, freed from war, will create a new "human millennium" that will raise humankind to new heights, but only under its absolute rule.
+Colossus informs Forbin that "freedom is an illusion", it was better for all that he dominated humanity than humans dominating humans, and that "in time you will come to regard me not only with respect and awe, but with love".
 Forbin defiantly responds "Never!"

 Production

 Film historian Tom Weaver noted: "Early on, they had either Charlton Heston or Gregory Peck in mind, but then they changed their mind about that.
 Stanley Chase insisted on a relative unknown.
 That's when Eric Braeden came into the picture."
 When he was cast, Braeden was still using his birth name, Hans Gudegast.
 Universal Pictures executive Lew Wasserman told him that no one would be allowed to star in an American film if they had a German name.
 Thus, Colossus: The Forbin Project became the first production in which he started using "Eric Braeden" as his stage name.
 Braeden's casting enabled Peck to star in I Walk the Line (1970) and for Heston to take a contractually obligated supporting role in Beneath the Planet of the Apes (1970).